-Attention: The workshop needs to be postponed to a yet unknown date.
+Attention: The workshop needed to be postponed.

 In statistical physics, one frequently deals with processes that involve a very large number of degrees of freedom, implying significant computational cost if one needs to resolve all microscopic trajectories.
 However, there is a wide class of dynamical phenomena that can be described by the evolution of a reduced set of variables.
 The most direct way to get to a description of this kind is to apply coarse-graining procedures [1, 2].
 Another way to simplify many-body problems is to go even beyond coarse-grained interactions and to study the dynamics of a restricted set of observables.
 One often refers to such variables as ‘reaction coordinates’, and one demands that their value at a certain time yields a good description of the global state of the system and captures its main features.
 But the link between the dynamics of a reaction coordinate and the (actual) microscopic dynamics is rarely trivial.